telerik/kendo-ui-core/docs/web/menu/contextmenu.md

         });
     </script>

-Initialization of a ContextMenu should occur after the DOM is fully loaded.
-It is recommended that initialization the Menu is done within a $(document).ready() statement.
+The initialization of the ContextMenu must occur after the DOM is fully loaded.
+It is recommended that you initialize the Menu within a `$(document).ready()` statement.

-## Customize ContextMenu Animations
+## ContextMenu Animations

-By default, the ContextMenu uses a slide animation to expand sub-items on mouse hover event.
-Animations can be changed using configuration properties, along with the animation style and delay.
-Menu items can also be configured to open on click instead of on hover.
-ContextMenu can also be configured to use a different open event than the default "contextmenu" (right click).
+By default, the ContextMenu uses a slide animation to expand sub-items on a mouse hover event.
+Animations, along with the animation style and delay, can be customized by using configuration properties.
+You can also confgure Menu items to open on click instead of on hover, and ContextMenu can also be configured to use a different open event than the default `contextmenu` (right click).

-### Change ContextMenu animation and open event
+The example below demonstrates how to change ContextMenu animation and open behavior.

+###### Example

     <ul id="context-menu">
         <li>Item 1</li>